tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The request MUST use the `DELETE` method and include the `Upload-Token` header.
 The request MUST NOT include the `Upload-Offset` header or the `Upload-Incomplete` header.
 The server MUST reject the request with the `Upload-Offset` header or the `Upload-Incomplete` header by sending a `400 (Bad Request)` response.

-If the server has successfully released the resources allocated for this token, it MUST send back a `204 (No Content)` response.
+If the server has successfully deactivated this token, it MUST send back a `204 (No Content)` response.

 The server MAY terminate any ongoing Upload Transfer Procedure ({{upload-transfer}}) for the same token before sending the response by abruptly terminating the HTTP connection or stream.

-If the server has no record of the token in `Upload-Token`, it MUST respond with `404 (Not Found)` status code.
+If the server does not consider the upload associated with this token active, it MUST respond with `404 (Not Found)` status code.

 If the server does not support cancellation, it MUST respond with `405 (Method Not Allowed)` status code.